remodlai/mcp2py/README.md

 development kits that map to REST APIs is extremely common and was quite a manual process.
 Now, if the organization hosting the REST API also provides an MCP interface, we can automatically generate a Python SDK for it with zero effort!
-Don't worry if this is not all clear to you.
+Don’t worry if this is not all clear to you.
 You can still leverage the power of mcp2py without knowing all the details of MCP.
 All you need to know is: if you want to programmatically interact with a website, it is likely that they have an API and as time goes on it is very likely that they have an MCP interface for that API.
-If they do, you don't have to learn a whole set of web programming skills, you can just use mcp2py to load the MCP server and start calling functions right away as if it were a native Python library!
+If they do, you don’t have to learn a whole set of web programming skills, you can just use mcp2py to load the MCP server and start calling functions right away as if it were a native Python library!

-Another cool thing to note is that servers don't have to be running remotely.
+Another cool thing to note is that servers don’t have to be running remotely.
 You can (and have) a lot of servers running on your own personal computer right now.
 This is useful to have different programs, possibly in different programming languages, talking to each other.
 As